 Services: Technical Assistance, Training, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Universal Health Coverage, Infectious Diseases, Nutrition, Research, Monitoring, and Evaluation, Social and Behavior Change, HIV
+Technical Expertise: Family Planning & Reproductive Health, HIV , Infectious Diseases, Nutrition, Research, Monitoring, and Evaluation, Social and Behavior Change, Universal Health Coverage

 Working together with the Government of the Republic of Zambia (GRZ), PEPFAR is scaling up interventions that are most effective in the areas and populations with the highest burden of HIV.
 The country’s long-term vision calls for a “nation free from the threat of HIV and AIDS by 2030,” moving the country forward to epidemic control.

-In support of this aim, the USAID/PEPFAR SAFE: Supporting an AIDS-Free Era program will reduce HIV mortality, morbidity, and transmission, while improving nutrition outcomes and family planning integration in three provinces: Central, Copperbelt, and North-Western.
+In support of this aim, the USAID SAFE: Supporting an AIDS-Free Era Program will reduce HIV mortality, morbidity, and transmission, while improving nutrition outcomes and family planning integration in three provinces: Central, Copperbelt, and North-Western.
 The program is implemented by JSI in partnership with Abt Associates, mothers2mothers, and the Catholic Medical Mission Board.